lukso-network/lsp-smart-contracts/DEPLOYMENT.md

 ## Verify a LSP8 contract
 npx hardhat verify <address of the LSP8 contract> "token-name" "token-symbol" "owner-address" --network luksoL16

+## Verify a LSP9 contracts
+npx hardhat verify <address of the LSP9 contract> "vault-owner" --network luksoL16
 ```

 For base contracts (to be used as implementation behind proxies), the same commands can be used without the constructor arguments.